-Are you writing to become a published author?
-Are you ALREADY a published author?
+Are you writing to become a published author? (or are you one already?)

 If so, you need to have an online presence.
 That is the be-all and end-all of it.
 You need to have a way for people to contact you.

 Why would you make it so no one can contact you?
 What if you have a fan who wants to write you an email?
 Or maybe a magazine wants to do an author feature on you?

 Not published yet?
 That’s fine, this should be done before you’re published, even before you’ve finished your book.